KlausBlum/OLy-resources/pages/File formats.md

 Furthermore, PNG does not support the *"insert as separate images (system-by-system)"* option.

 ### **EPS**
-For several reasons, the EPS format is not recommended for daily use:
+EPS is a vector format.
+However, there are several reasons why I would not recommend it for daily use:

 At the moment, EPS is only usable in OpenOffice.
 LibreOffice cannot handle it.